trifectatechfoundation/teach-rs/exercises/book/P-final-project/mod.md

     - bitvec (lowlevel binary protocols)
     - bevy (games)
     - a serializer/deserializer using Serde
-    - RTIC or Embassy (embedded applications, H)
+    - RTIC or Embassy (embedded applications)
 - Build a GUI application (https://www.areweguiyet.com/)
+- Build Rust markdown-to-slide-deck renderer, as an alternative to sli.dev that we've been using
 - Implement a more complex data structure
     - implement and benchmark a doubly linked list
     - benchmark the ntpd-rs ipfilter https://github.com/pendulum-project/ntpd-rs/blob/main/ntp-daemon/src/ipfilter.rs